 2. Regularly microblogging.

 Create your own Twitter account and become a microblogger.
 Tweets are limited to 240 characters which forces concise writing, question asking, and resource sharing.

 3. Contribute articles to local, regional, state, or state organization newsletters.

 Contact the editor for article ideas.
 Or submit articles that are timely.
 For example, May is National Stroke Awareness month.
 Submit a short article on recognizing stroke symptoms to the newsletter of your local senior activity center — a timely and helpful contribution.

 4. Meet magazine and website content editors at conferences.

 Ask for their article ideas for future issues.
 Suggest new or different angles on commonly featured topics like medical, cardiac, trauma or environmental emergencies.

 5. Contribute to EMS1.

-Submit a news story or article idea to EMS1.
-EMS1 welcomes fellow paramedics who can clearly and concisely communicate concepts and ideas through the written word.
+Submit an article idea to EMS1.
+We welcome fellow paramedics, EMS researchers, EMS physicians, and EMS chiefs who can clearly and concisely communicate concepts and ideas through the written word.
 We also promote healthy and respectful discussion about topics within the industry.
-Generally, EMS1 reviews a potential submission and provides feedback about its content and style to the author.
-If after revision we feel it’s strong we post the article and promote it on our social channels and newsletters.
+Generally, EMS1 reviews a potential submission idea and provides feedback about its suitability to meet an editorial need to the author.
+If after revision we feel it’s strong we request the full article for further review and editing.
+Finished articles are posted and promoted on our social channels and newsletters.

 Share your EMS blog or Twitter account address with EMS1 readers in the comments area to increase your readership.